dhr. dr. C.J. (Charles) Forceville

 1012 XT Amsterdam

-Brief CV (for Russian, Indonesian, French, Ukrainian, Albanian, and Estonian translations, scroll downwards)
+Brief CV (for Russian, Indonesian, French, Ukrainian, Albanian, Estonian, Punjabi, and Spanish translations, scroll downwards)

 Charles Forceville was born in Heemstede, NL, in 1959.
 He studied English at the Vrije Universiteit Amsterdam, where after graduating he taught in the English, comparative literature, and Word & Image departments.
 From 1996-1998 he did a post-doc "Narration in Fiction and Film" at the University of Leyden.
 Currently he works in the Media Studies department of the Universiteit van Amsterdam, where he is associate professor.
 He serves as member of the advisory boards of Metaphor and Symbol , Journal of Pragmatics , Public Journal of Semiotics, Lodz Papers in Pragmatics, and the Benjamins series Review of Cognitive Linguistics and Cognitive Linguistic Studies of Language and Cognition in Cultural Contexts.
 Forceville was programme director of the Research Master Media Studies from 2004-2012 and chairs the ACLC project AIM/Structure & Rhetoric in Multimodal Discourse (see the "Adventures in Multimodality"/AIM blog at http://muldisc.wordpress.com/) .
 From 2005-2008 he was external examiner of the MPhil Text and Visual Studies (TVS) at Trinity College, Dublin, Ireland.
 Apart from publishing scholarly articles and book chapters, he wrote some 200 reviews of English-language fiction for the Dutch national newspaper Trouw (1987-2007).
 The volume Multimodal Metaphor (Mouton De Gruyter), co-edited with Eduardo Urios-Aparisi, appeared in September 2009.
 In 2008 he was given the opportunity, together with Kurt Feyaerts and Tony Veale, to spend six months as visiting fellow at VLAC (Vlaamse Academie/Royal Flemish Academy) in Brussels, Belgium, to work on the project The Agile Mind: Creativity in Models and Multimodal Discourse.
 An edited volume on the topic appeared in 2013 with Mouton de Gruyter.
 2017 saw the publication of Tseronis, Assimakis, and Charles Forceville, eds (2017).
 Multimodal Argumentation and Rhetoric in Media Genres, edited by Assimakis Tseronis and Charles Forceville (Amsterdam: Benjamins).

 Forceville regularly uploads pre-prints of papers and chapters on his Academia.edu and Researchgate.net and Academia.edu profiles; the latter also has a full CV.

 Scholarly background and beliefs